cjolowicz/docker-buildbot/README.md

 | `make push` | Upload the image to Docker Hub. |
 | `make login` | Log into Docker Hub. |

-Pass `REPO` to prefix the image with a Docker Hub repository name.
+Pass `NAMESPACE` to prefix the image with a Docker Hub namespace.
 The default is `DOCKER_USERNAME`.

 The `login` target is provided for non-interactive use and looks